 - Makes you more findable.
 Let’s say hiring managers don’t know your name, but they know the skills they want.
 Building a resume website with specific, well-written content will help you appear in their search results for the kinds of jobs you’re looking for.

 - Shows that you are web-savvy.
-For many kinds of jobs, it’s important to demonstrate that you’re not a dinosaur.
-Building a resume website shows that you take your career hunt seriously, you’ve dedicated time to a project (and successfully finished it!) and that you are familiar with current web trends.
-Only about 7% of job seekers have personal websites, according to Workfolio, so a resume website of your own will really help separate you from the pack.
+For many kinds of jobs, it’s important to demonstrate that you are tech literate and familiar with current web trends.
+Only about 7% of job seekers have personal websites, so a resume website of your own will help separate you from the pack.

 With Jimdo, you just answer a few questions and the smart system builds the website for you, with all the pages you need.
 Connect your social media accounts, and we’ll pull in your existing information so it’s ready to go, all in one place.